nair-r/OBI-Neurotools-Project/Project Description.md

 There are various nypipe tools available for that as well (e.g.: C-PAC).
 7. Write code to document the steps taken above and the resulting images / results in a Jupyter NB with some pretty pictures to share with the everyone. :)

+### Tasks to do:

+- [ ] Edit **this** file to make use of the steps listed above to create a 200-400 word description of the project.

+Use Git to do the above :laugh: